Wife of jailed Princeton student begs Trump to speak with Iran

 She had not seen her husband for more than a year until Iranian state TV aired footage Monday showing Wang and accusing him of trying to steal 4,500 documents.

-"I was shocked.
-I was shocked and I was extremely upset that my husband is misrepresented on Iran's state television," Qu told NBC News.
+"I was shocked and I was extremely upset that my husband is misrepresented on Iran's state television," Qu told NBC News.
 "He went to Iran with all the required approvals.
 He openly and honestly disclosed his interests in looking at the historical documents."

-The 35-year-old believes Iran knows her husband is an legitimate scholar and that he was only targeted because of his nationality.
+Qu, 35, said she believes Iran knows that her husband is an legitimate scholar and that he was only targeted because of his nationality.

 "He's innocent and he is just a student.
 He has no connection with any government agency, he's not doing any secret project for any agency, for any secret institution," she said.
 "He was criminalized because of his citizenship."